markbirbeck/vinyl-elasticsearch/README.md

 The body of the document will be set to the `data` property of the Vinyl file if it's present.
 Otherwise the buffer in the `contents` property will be converted to a string and then parsed as JSON.

+As of v1.7.0, writing to ES uses the bulk update API.
+The sequence is that each new item to be indexed is collected in memory and then the whole batch is pushed to ES in one go.
+The trigger to cause the push is either that the batch size has been reached (which defaults to 5000, but can be set with `opt.batchSize`) or that the batch timeout has elapsed (which defaults to 5000 millisecond, but can be set with `opt.batchTimeout`).

 ### src(glob, opt)

 The configuration for the connection to ES comes from the `opt` parameter, as described above.